RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

   --header "Authorization: Bearer <MCP_TOKEN>"
 ```

-Any MCP client works, since the transport is plain streamable HTTP with a bearer header.
-Verify it with `list_sites`, which comes back with an empty list on a fresh install.
+Any MCP client that supports streamable HTTP with a bearer header can use this endpoint.
+Verify the registration with `list_sites`, which returns an empty list on a fresh installation.

 --------------------------------------------------------
 # What the Workflow Looks Like

-I say something like "build an interactive trainer from this transcript and put it on pages."
-Claude writes the HTML, calls `deploy_site` with a slug and one file, and gets back `{"url": "https://voss-trainer.pages.internal.white.fm/", "files": 1, "bytes": 67128}`.
-It pastes me the URL.
-I open it on my phone.
+I issue an instruction such as, "build an interactive trainer from this transcript and put it on pages."
+Claude writes the HTML, calls `deploy_site` with a slug and one file, and receives `{"url": "https://voss-trainer.pages.internal.white.fm/", "files": 1, "bytes": 67128}`.
+It returns the URL, which I can open directly on a phone.

-Iterating is the same call again with `replace=True`.
-Retiring something is `delete_site`.
-There is no build, no push, no sync wait, and no step where I am the bottleneck between "the artifact exists" and "the artifact is reachable."
+Iteration is the same call with `replace=True`; retirement uses `delete_site`.
+There is no build, push, synchronization wait, or manual handoff between the artifact's creation and its availability.

 I currently have 18 sites up.
 Most are single-file HTML apps between 60 and 120 KB.
 A few are multi-file; the genealogy hub is 8 files and 265 KB.
 The whole PVC is nowhere near the 5Gi I gave it.